tyxsspa/AnyText/README.md

 [2023.12.27] - 🧨We released the latest checkpoint(v1.1) and inference code, check on [modelscope](https://modelscope.cn/models/damo/cv_anytext_text_generation_editing/summary) in Chinese.
 [2023.12.05] - The paper is available at [here](https://arxiv.org/abs/2311.03054).

-For more AIGC related works of our group, please visit [here](https://github.com/AIGCDesignGroup).
+For more AIGC related works of our group, please visit [here](https://github.com/AIGCDesignGroup), and we are seeking collaborators and research interns([Email us](mailto:cangyu.gyf@alibaba-inc.com)).

 ## ⏰TODOs
 - [x] Release the model and inference code